sergiorgiraldo/AdventOfCode2024/README.md

 ### `./start`

-Scaffold files to start a new Advent of Code solution and download the puzzle input
+Scaffold files to start a new Advent of Code solution and download the puzzle input and puzzle test input

 #### Usage